 The next four funds are dedicated yield plays, and we’re starting with a pretty young (and aggressive) ETF — the Global X SuperDividend Emerging Markets ETF (NYSEARCA:SDEM).
 But there are a few sound theories that could make this one of the best international plays.

 Trump is widely considered to be a net negative for emerging markets because of his anti-trade, pro-U.S. rhetoric.
 But as Paul J. Lim and Carolyn Bigda at Fortune point out, the recent reactionary drought in EM stocks has brought their price-to-earnings ratios below their long-term average.
-Plus, if Trump ends up being mostly talk on this front, that fear will abate, taking pressure off emerging markets.

 The duo points out a number of other drivers, including …